 Sun Conure (Sun Parakeet): Sun Conure is also known as Sun Parakeet in aviculture, is a rainbow in bird form.
-They have a plumage that is bright yellow in colour, which gives the bird its name.
+They have a plumage that is bright yellow, which gives the bird its name.
 The bird has a bright orange colour underside of it and the face is orange-flushed as well.

 Scarlet Macaw: Just like Sun Parakeet, Scarlet Macaw is also a rainbow bird.
 The top thing that makes it different and unique from other rainbow birds is its body weight and size.
 The scarlet macaw is almost one meter tall with an equally longer wingspan.
 According to its name, it suggests that in both wings she mostly has red with yellow, blue, and green feathers.

-Dusky Lory: The dusky lorry is also named as Dusky Orange Lory, White-rumped lorry, or simply duskies.
-Most of its body is in darker brown colour, but it has dusky orange underparts and neck.
+Dusky Lory: The dusky lorry is also named Dusky Orange Lory, a White-rumped lorry, or simply duskies.
+Most of its body is in darker brown, but it has dusky orange underparts and a neck.
 The wings can have dusky orange or yellow feathers and the beak is usually orange.
 The male and female birds have similar external features with the same type of building.

 Rosella: Rosella is an umbrella term and has many different parrot types in the family.
 The most common one is a multicoloured bird; it is a parrot but has the shape of a sparrow.
 Rosella bird’s tail is long, broad, and flat, this feature makes the distinctive characteristic of this bird.
 This species is part of the “flat-tailed” parrot family and can be easily found in Australia.

 Rainbow Lorikeet: Rainbow Lorikeet is one of the most colourful birds.
-Their head and underside parts are blue, the neck is orange in colour, the beak is red in colour, and the tail is green colour.
+Their head and underside parts are blue, the neck is orange in colour, the beak is red, and the tail is green in colour.
 In simple terms, the whole body is covered with beautiful and colourful feathers.
 Both the male and female bodies with the same colour pattern look identical.

 Blue and Gold Macaw: Blue and gold or blue and yellow macaw are famous types of parrot present in South America.
 This bird is mostly blue on the plumage and towards the undersurface, it has yellow or sometimes orange colour.
 The face is almost white but they have a darker neck and even the crown area is darker with a green gradient.